Petition for Nondisclosure Austin, TX

 Can a felony criminal record be sealed from the public?

 Yes, depending on the nature of the crime and if deferred adjudication was completed.
-Certain crimes such as family violence automatically disqualify someone from nondisclosure and expunction.
+Certain crimes, such as family violence, automatically disqualify someone from nondisclosure and expunction.
 Defendants with felony criminal records must wait five years after completing adjudication to petition for nondisclosure.

 Jason Trumpler